emacs18/elpa-packages/el-search-readme.txt

-"repeatable" where it makes sense so that you can for example hit M-s e j s s s a % to reactive the last search, go to the next match three times, then go back to the first match in the current buffer, and finally invoke query-replace.
+"repeatable" where it makes sense so that you can for example hit M-s e j s s s a % to reactive the last search, go to the next match three times, then go back to the first match in the current buffer, and finally invoke `el-search-query-replace'.

-Here is a complete list of key bindings installed when you call
+It follows a complete list of key bindings installed when you call

   (el-search-install-shift-bindings)

 or

   (el-search-install-bindings-under-prefix [(meta ?s) ?e])

-respectively:
+respectively.
+If you don't want to install any key bindings, you at least want to remember the command name "el-search-pattern" or its alias "el-search" to get a start, and that C-h will give you access to some help commands; among other things C-h b listing the relevant key bindings for controlling a search.

-  C-S, M-s e s (el-search-pattern)
+  C-S, M-s e s (`el-search-pattern')
     Start a search in the current buffer/go to the next match.

     While searching, the searched buffer is current (not the